 Individual and Transitional Support is a direct, one-on-one service provided to a beneficiary aged 16 and older with a Serious Emotional Disturbance (SED), Serious Mental Illness (SMI), Severe and Persistent Mental Illness (SPMI) or a severe substance use disorder (SUD) diagnosis.
 This service provides structured, scheduled interventions to improve a beneficiary's ability to manage Instrumental Activities of Daily Living (IADL) and promote independent functioning in the community and recovery.
-Activities are provided in partnership with a beneficiary to develop skills needed to:
+Activities are provided in partnership with a beneficiary to help arrange the service needed to become:

-- a. engage in their self-directed recovery process;
+- a.
+Employed;

-- b. obtain, maintain employment;

-- c. access transportation;
+- b. access transportation;

-- d. obtain, maintain housing;

-- e. improve, maintain financial responsibility; or
+- c. maintain housing; or

-- f. continue their education.
+- d. continue their education.